fhwedel-hoe/pylon_instant_camera/README.md

-Experimental ROS node for access to Basler camera via Pylon CBaslerGigEInstantCamera API.
+Experimental ROS node for access to Basler camera via Pylon CBaslerUniversalInstantCamera API.

+Should support USB and GigE cameras.

 This port works with ROS2.